-REPORTS DUE BEFORE THE NOVEMBER 5, 2024, UNIFORM ELECTION
+REPORTS DUE BEFORE THE NOVEMBER 4, 2025, UNIFORM ELECTION

-Monday, October 7, 2024 30th day before the November 5, 2024, uniform election July 1, 2024, or September 26, 2024 Deadline is extended because of weekend.
-NOTE: This report must be received by the appropriate filing authority no later than October 7, 2024.
-[FORM C/OH] (all local candidates who have an opponent on the ballot in the November 5 election and who do not file on the modified reporting schedule) [FORM GPAC] (all GPACs that are involved in the November 5 election) [FORM SPAC] (all SPACs that do not file on the modified reporting schedule and that supported or opposed an opposed candidate or a measure in the November 5 election) the date of campaign treasurer appointment, or the day after the date the last report ended.
-Monday, October 28, 2024 NOTE: This report must be received by the appropriate filing authority no later than October 28, 2024.
-8th day before the November 5, 2024, uniform election [FORM C/OH] (all local candidates who have an opponent on the ballot in the November 5 election and who do not file on the modified reporting schedule) [FORM GPAC] (all GPACs that filed a "30th Day Before Election Report" or that are involved in the November 5 election) [FORM SPAC] (all SPACs that do not file on the modified reporting schedule and that filed a "30th Day Before Election Report" or that supported or opposed an opposed candidate or a measure in the November 5 election) September 27, 2024, or the date of campaign treasurer appointment, or the day after the date the last report ended.
-NOTE: Daily pre- election reports of contributions accepted and direct campaign expenditures made after October 26, 2024, may be required.
+Monday, October 6, 2025 Deadline is extended because of weekend.
+NOTE: This report must be received by the appropriate filing authority no later than October 6, 2025.
+30th day before the November 4, 2025, uniform election [FORM C/OH] (all local candidates who have an opponent on the ballot in the November 4 election and who do not file on the modified reporting schedule) [FORM GPAC] (all GPACs that are involved with the November 4 election) [FORM SPAC] (all SPACs that do not file on the modified reporting schedule and that supported or opposed an opposed candidate or a measure in the November 4 election) July 1, 2025, or the date of campaign treasurer appointment, or the day after the date the last report ended.
+September 25, 2025 Monday, October 27, 2025 NOTE: This report must be received by the appropriate filing authority no later than October 27, 2025.
+8th day before the November 4, 2025, uniform election [FORM C/OH] (all local candidates who have an opponent on the ballot in the November 4 election and who do not file on the modified reporting schedule) [FORM GPAC] (all GPACs that filed a "30th Day Before Election Report" or that are involved with the November 4 election) [FORM SPAC] (all SPACs that do not file on the modified reporting schedule and that filed a "30th Day Before Election Report" or that supported or opposed an opposed candidate or a measure in the November 4 election) the date of campaign treasurer appointment, or the day after the date the last report ended.
+NOTE: Daily pre- election reports of contributions accepted and direct campaign expenditures made after October 25, 2025, may be required.
 Please consult the Campaign Finance Guide for further information.

-NOTE: A political committee must file pre-election reports if the committee is involved in the election during each pre-election reporting period.
+NOTE: A political committee must file pre-election reports if the committee is involved with the election during each pre-election reporting period.
 A political committee must file an 8-day pre-election report if the committee filed a 30-day pre-election report, even if there is no activity to report during the 8-day reporting period.
 The campaign treasurer of a political committee may be required to file 30-day and 8-day pre-election reports in connection with elections not listed on this schedule.

-COLUMN I DUE DATE COLUMN II TYPE OF REPORT (WHO FILES) COLUMN III BEGINNING DATE OF PERIOD COVERED COLUMN IV ENDING DATE OF PERIOD COVERED Wednesday, January 15, 2025 January semiannual [FORM C/OH] (all local candidates and officeholders, except for officeholders who do not have a campaign treasurer appointment on file and who do not exceed \$1,080 in contributions or expenditures for the reporting period) [FORM GPAC] (all GPACs) [FORM SPAC] (all SPACs) July 1, 2024, or the date of campaign treasurer appointment, or the day after the date the last report ended.
-December 31, 2024 Wednesday, January 15, 2025 Annual report of unexpended contributions [FORM C/OH-UC] (former candidates and former officeholders who have filed a final report and who retained unexpended contributions or assets purchased with contributions) January 1, 2024, or the day after the date the final report was filed.
-December 31, 2024
+COLUMN I DUE DATE COLUMN II TYPE OF REPORT (WHO FILES) COLUMN III BEGINNING DATE OF PERIOD COVERED COLUMN IV ENDING DATE OF PERIOD COVERED Thursday, January 15, 2026 January semiannual [FORM C/OH] (all local candidates and officeholders, except for officeholders who do not have a campaign treasurer appointment on file and who do not exceed \$1,110 in contributions or expenditures for the reporting period) [FORM GPAC] (all GPACs) [FORM SPAC] (all SPACs) July 1, 2025, or the date of campaign treasurer appointment, or the day after the date the last report ended.
+December 31, 2025 Thursday, January 15, 2026 Annual report of unexpended contributions [FORM C/OH-UC] (former candidates and former officeholders who have filed a final report and who retained unexpended contributions or assets purchased with contributions) January 1, 2025, or the day after the date the final report was filed.
+December 31, 2025